illinoistech-itm/jhajek/itmt-495-595/notes/Docker-07/docker-07.md

 ## Configuring image attributes - 7.1.5

-- Of the parameters that can be set when a container is created, all the following will carry forward with an image created from the container:
+- Of the parameters that can be set when a container is created, all the following will carry forward with an image created from the container:
   - All environment variables
   - The working directory
   - The set of exposed ports